Tucano LineINCL. Golden Wings, Navigator Models

 |

 In 2002 Zvyssig moved into ordering his own models, the first of which appeared that year.
-The new moulds were generally not very well received by collectors.
+The new moulds were generally not very well received by collectors, although a couple were decent enough for the time.
 Apparently, he didn’t take criticism of his models well either, a recurring theme in 1:400 scale manufacturers.
 As well as the models being of questionable quality TucanoLine was also involved in some poor business and near illegal activities.

-Aeroclassics was at the time working on a Tupolev Tu-154 mould and the mould maker apparently provided the mould to TucanoLine illegally who started using it.
+Aeroclassics was at the time working on a Tupolev Tu-154 mould and the mould maker apparently provided an early version of the mould to TucanoLine illegally.
+Tucano started using it.
 This led to confrontations and legal threats and a very angry Mr Klein.

 |